Collaborative Caring for the Underserved

 Through the IPC, students from the School of Law, the Graduate School of Professional Psychology (a school of the College of Education, Leadership and Counseling) and the University of St. Thomas/St. Catherine University School of Social Work can help people and communities who face complex legal, psychological and social issues but lack the resources to pay for the professional services they need.

-Under the guidance of the center’s faculty and fellows, law students represent and assist underserved populations of the Twin Cities in nine practice areas: elder law, immigration, community justice, consumer bankruptcy, bankruptcy litigation, federal commutations, federal appellate, misdemeanor defense and nonprofit organizations.
+Under the guidance of the center’s faculty and fellows, law students represent and assist underserved populations of the Twin Cities in ten practice areas: elder law, immigration, community justice, consumer bankruptcy, bankruptcy litigation, federal commutations, federal appellate, immigration appellate, misdemeanor defense and nonprofit organizations.
 The social work and psychology clinics are supervised by licensed faculty from their respective schools.
 With extensive client interaction, the center provides unparalleled opportunities for experiential learning.
 Student connection to clients is deep, and the work is often intense.
 Through their work, students develop a distinctive link to the community that is in harmony with the University of St. Thomas mission.

 In the center, students from all three schools frequently work together, learning the collaborative skills critical to successful practices.
 Problems addressed range from health care issues to political asylum to bridge building with community stakeholders and problem solving in distressed communities.
 At the same time, these students are learning the practical skills that will serve them well throughout their careers.

-Counseling and Legal Services
+Co-directors, Interprofessional Center for Counseling and Legal Services